 In addition to preparing students for careers in a variety of computer-related areas, the curriculum in computer science also provides a foundation for further study of computer science at the graduate level.

 The major program in computer science consists of fifteen CSC courses (9 required courses plus six others selected according to specific guidelines), together with five support courses in mathematics, one in symbolic logic, and one in digital circuit design.
 The six computer science electives must include one of the available two-course options:

 - Software engineering

-Retention in the program: In order to remain in the computer science degree program, a student must maintain a cumulative grade point average of 2.7 (B-) or higher in CSC courses and 2.3 (C+) or higher in the support courses.
+Retention in the program: To remain in the computer science degree program, a student must maintain a cumulative grade point average of 2.7 (B-) or higher in CSC courses and 2.3 (C+) or higher in the support courses.
 Exceptional circumstances are handled on an individual basis.